lrodriguezrullan/lrodriguezrullan.github.io/about.md

 ## Education

 * Bachelor Degree in Computer Science from the [University of Puerto Rico, Bayamón Campus](https://www.uprb.edu).
+* Additional 25 undergraduate and 9 graduate credits in Applied Mathematics and Data Structures at the [University of Puerto Rico, College of Natural Sciences](https://math.uprrp.edu).
 * Juris Doctor from the [University of Puerto Rico, School of Law](http://derecho.uprrp.edu).
 I focused on topics related to entrepreneurship, participating in the Cyber Law Section of the Legal Aid Clinic and taking courses in Digital Music, Technology Law, and Partnerships and Corporations Law.
-* Additional 25 undergraduate and 9 graduate credits in Applied Mathematics and Data Structures at the [University of Puerto Rico, College of Natural Sciences](https://math.uprrp.edu).

 ## Certifications

-* Google Certified Professional - Cloud Architect
+* Google Certified Professional - Cloud Architect (Issued November 2017, expires November 2023)
-* IBM Certified Application Developer – Lotus Notes and Domino 6/6.5
-* IBM Certified Lotus Professional Domino R5 Application Developer